stolarczykt/DevMountJob/README.md

 When I was developing this project for the first time, I wrote an article about the whole idea, my thoughts, and solutions to fix the broken hiring process.
 The post is still available [here](https://medium.com/@StolarczykT/lets-turn-the-dev-hiring-process-upside-down-62620a3f5c7c).
-It's pretty long,old, and not essential in the context of the project here, but it can show you the big picture.
+It's pretty long, old, and not essential in the context of the project here, but it can show you the big picture.
 [The first post](https://mrpicky.dev/see-how-i-failed-at-my-saas-idea-and-what-you-will-gain-from-it/)
 of the series might be more interesting for you, as I describe the domain in detail and why I want to share my experiences.
 This one is crucial if you want to understand the project's code in this repository and gain domain knowledge.